-PMMA set to follow CMS guidance for infection control, prevention of COVID-19
+PMMA set to follow CMS guidance for COVID-19 infection control

 The Center for Medicare and Medicaid Services issued revised guidelines March 9 for infection control and prevention of the novel Coronavirus 2019.
 These guidelines call on providers to limit – and in some cases restrict – in-person visitor access to prevent the spread of COVID-19 in senior health care communities.